Enhanced dispersion of active microswimmers in confined flows

 We see no major systematic effect of the flow-oscillation period beyond error bars.
 Interestingly, we observe that \(D_x\) increases linearly with \(\mathrm{Pe}^2\), which is consistent with the classical Taylor-Aris law for passive Brownian particles in steady viscous shear flows~\cite{taylor1953dispersion,taylor1954dispersion,taylor1954conditions,aris1956dispersion}:

 where $\alpha$ is a geometric factor, that is equal to $1/210$ in two-dimensional Poiseuille flows, and where $D_0$ denotes the bulk diffusion coefficient of the considered particles.
 To test this mechanism further, we plot in Fig.~\ref{figure_4}$\mathbf{(b)}$ the ratio of the parallel dispersion coefficient $D_x$ to the raw effective diffusion coefficient $D_0$ as a function of the squared P\'eclet number \(\mathrm{Pe}^2\), for all the experimental and numerical data.
 The data is consistent with Eq.~(\ref{TA_ideal}), hence revealing the main finding that the classical Taylor-Aris mechanism for dispersion of Brownian particles in shear flows can be extended to the case of model active swimmers exhibiting long-term effective diffusion.
 Two minor remarks should however be made.
 As a first remark, we measure \(\alpha \equiv (D_x/D_0 - 1)/\mathrm{Pe}^2\approx1.6\pm2.3\,10^{-3}\) from the experimental data, which, while being on the same order of magnitude, is systematically below the theoretical value $\alpha=1/210\approx 4.8\,10^{-3}$.
 This discrepancy may have several origins, beyond the obvious dimensionality difference which provides only minor corrections.
 First, by construction, long-time experimental data is more prone to statistical errors.
 Second, the cells may adapt to the flow in hardly predictable and testable ways.
 Third, $D_x$ and $D_0$ are expected to conjointly vary from one living organism to the other, which implies that both should in principle be simultaneously measured for each given individual cell.
 Unfortunately, it was not experimentally feasible to ensure that no cell entered or left the channel during one single experiment.
 It was therefore not possible to obtain the $D_0$ value corresponding to each $D_x$ measurement.
 Instead, as already mentioned, we use the average effective diffusion coefficient measured on many algae, in the bulk, and in the absence of any flow (see SM).
 As a second remark, we notice that the simulation results show a dependency with the flow period, that the experiments cannot confirm due to the current statistical resolution.
+Reducing this uncertainty would likely require an alternative experimental approach, such as tracking individual cells over multiple flow cycles and applying appropriate normalization to each trajectory.